anniedotexe/Twitter-Retweet-Bot/README.md

 python3 twitter-bot.py
 ```

-10. See [Additional Information](#additional-information) for details on running the script continuously on EC2 server.
+10. See [Additional Information](#additional-information) for details on running the script continuously.
     - I used the *screen* option.

 ---